Knitted Wilkinson behind Aldcroft's success

 Aldcroft believes the hard work of her team-mates in learning key moves has been paramount to their success, but a hidden talent picked up in childhood may also be proving profitable for her own performances.

-She studied dance - ballet, tap and disco - for 11 years from the age of four, a hobby which "made me springy"
+She studied dance - ballet, tap and disco - for 11 years from the age of four, a hobby which "made me springy".

 "It gave me a good memory of sequences, so it could have impacted," she continued.
-"I am actually a terrible dancer".
+"I am actually a terrible dancer."

 'A World Cup win could do amazing things'